arthursw/wetlands/docs/advanced_example.md

-## Manual Communication with [`env.executeCommands`][cema.environment.Environment.executeCommands]
+## Manual Communication with [`env.executeCommands`][wetlands.environment.Environment.executeCommands]

-This example shows how to use Cema to run a specific script within the environment and manage the communication manually using Python's [`multiprocessing.connection`](https://docs.python.org/3/library/multiprocessing.html#multiprocessing.connection.Connection).
+This example shows how to use Wetlands to run a specific script within the environment and manage the communication manually using Python's [`multiprocessing.connection`](https://docs.python.org/3/library/multiprocessing.html#multiprocessing.connection.Connection).
 This gives you full control over the interaction protocol but requires more setup.

-Let's see the main script [`advanced_example.py`](https://github.com/arthursw/cema/blob/main/examples/advanced_example.py) step by step.
+Let's see the main script [`advanced_example.py`](https://github.com/arthursw/wetlands/blob/main/examples/advanced_example.py) step by step.

-### Initialize Cema and Logging
+### Initialize Wetlands and Logging

 We import necessary modules, including [`Client`](https://docs.python.org/3/library/multiprocessing.html#multiprocessing.connection.Client) for manual connection and standard Python libraries like [`subprocess`](https://docs.python.org/3/library/subprocess.html#module-subprocess), [`threading`](https://docs.python.org/3/library/threading.html), and [`logging`](https://docs.python.org/3/library/logging.html).
-We also enable debug logging for Cema to see more internal details and initialize the [`EnvironmentManager`][cema.environment_manager.EnvironmentManager].
+We also enable debug logging for Wetlands to see more internal details and initialize the [`EnvironmentManager`][wetlands.environment_manager.EnvironmentManager].

 ```python
 # main_script_manual.py